nadineloepfe/mirrornode-transactionsize-check/transaction_endpoint/README.md

 1) Clone the repository or create the script with the provided Python code.

-2) rename .env.sample to .env and add your Hedera account ID:

 2) Rename .env.sample to .env and add the Hedera account ID as well as the chosen environment (testnet, mainnet..):

 ```